Using Ecological Forecasts to Guide Decision Making

-- The students then work individually on Activity C where they will choose a stakeholder of a drinking water quality forecast and customize a visualization for the stakeholder.
-Students identify a decision which their stakeholder needs to make (e.g., whether or not to go swimming in a lake based on a chlorophyll-a threshold) and answer questions which will guide their decisions in creating a customized forecast visualization.
-The students make a hypothesis about how different types of forecast visualizations will aid in their stakeholder's decision-making.
+- The students then work individually on Activity C, in which they will choose a forecast user of a drinking water quality forecast and customize a visualization for their forecast user.
+Students identify a decision which their forecast user needs to make (e.g., whether or not to go swimming in a lake based on a chlorophyll-a threshold) and answer questions which will guide their decisions in creating a customized forecast visualization.
+The students make a hypothesis about how different types of forecast visualizations will aid in their forecast user's decision-making.
 Students then compare their visualizations with their partner (Activity C).